Uemerson/dockerizing-python-app/README.md

-# dockerizing-python-app
+# About this repository
-Dockerizing Flask with Postgres, Gunicorn, and Nginx.
+Example of dockerizing Python App using Flask with Postgres, Gunicorn, and Nginx.